cfarrell02/CatWalk/docs/design.md

 - **Traffic Challenges:** Roads are filled with moving vehicles, presenting obstacles that players must carefully maneuver through.
 The traffic speed increases gradually, adding complexity and challenge to the gameplay.
 - **Environmental Obstacles:** Apart from traffic, there are static environmental obstacles like roadblocks and other barriers that obstruct the cat's path, requiring careful planning to avoid or navigate around.
 - **Dynamic Camera Movement:** The camera continually moves forward, compelling players to keep pace and advance through the game.
 This feature limits lateral movements, heightening the challenge.
-- **Collectible Pizza Slices:** Pizza slices act as collectibles, rewarding players with 10 points for each slice collected.
+- **Collectable Pizza Slices:** Pizza slices act as collectibles, rewarding players with 10 points for each slice collected.
 This incentivizes players to deviate from the direct path, balancing risk and reward.
 - **Continuous Progression:** Similar to Crossy Road, the game lacks a definitive endpoint.
 Instead, players strive to achieve higher scores by surviving longer, crossing more roads, and collecting pizzas to increase their scores.

-- This game also features slices of pizza as collectibles, providing 10 points to the player and acting as a huge incentive to collect these rather than just progressing through the levels normally.

 ## Game Progression
 - **Character Progression:** The game follows a continuous progression model, similar to Crossy Road.
 There isn't a specific ending, instead, players aim to achieve higher scores and overcome their previous records.
 This is reflected in the highscore system which can be saved/loaded from the menu.